Nate Leipzig

 Nate Leipzig (born Nathan Leipziger; May 31, 1873 – October 13, 1939) was an American vaudeville magician who performed in Europe and the United States.
-In May 1938, Leipzig was elected president of the SAM (Society of American Magicians).
-Previous presidents of SAM include Howard Thurston and Harry Houdini.

-His innovations of sleight of hand, particularly with card tricks and close-up magic, garnered him respect among fellow magicians.
-Leipzig was the first magician to perform a stage act using playing cards and thimbles, and is credited with inventing the Side Steal, a.k.a. the Side Slipa technique for secretly removing a playing card from the middle of a deck of cards.

 Early years

 Leipzig was born the third youngest of eight children—seven boys and one girl—in Stockholm, Sweden.

-He grew up in Detroit, Michigan and at 12 years old started work as a lens-maker for L. Black & Co.
+He grew up in Detroit, Michigan, and at 12 years old started work as a lens-maker for L. Black & Co.
 He then joined Max Rudelsheimer's optical business, and worked there 17 years, but continued to accept performance engagements.

+Magician career

+In May 1938, Leipzig was elected president of the Society of American Magicians (SAM).
+Previous presidents of SAM include Howard Thurston and Harry Houdini.

+His innovations of sleight of hand, particularly with card tricks and close-up magic, earned him respect among fellow magicians.
+Leipzig was the first magician to perform a stage act using playing cards and thimbles, and is credited with inventing the side steal—a technique for secretly removing a playing card from the middle of a deck of cards.